v0idpwn/tigerbeetle/src/clients/go/README.md

 $ go mod tidy
 ```

-To test the installation, create `test.go` and copy this into it:
+Create `test.go` and copy this into it:

 ```go
 package main